ievivas/SocialButtons/README.md

 Nice and simple CSS3 social buttons with transitions and transforms.

 Click the image bellow to see to see the buttons in action:

 [![Buttons in action](http://ivanvivas.site90.com/socialButtons.png)](http://ivanvivas.site90.com/socialButtons.html)

 Author [Ivan Vivas](https://twitter.com/ievivas)

 ## Include buttons in your website
-Copy and paste the code in your websie files:
+Copy and paste the code in your website files:

 ### HTML
 ```